vapor-forensics/vapor/README.md

 This will spin up a database, web worker, celery worker, and Redis broker and run your migrations.

-You can then go to [localhost:8000](http://localhost:8000/) to view the app.
+You can then go to [localhost:8000](http://localhost:8000/) to view your local installation of Scope.

 *Note: if you get an error, make sure you have a `.env` file, or create one based on `.env.example`.*